Getting Started Guide

 })

-Concurrency with Channels
+Concurrency

-import { channel } from 'std/async'
+import { spawn, sleep, channel } from 'std/async'

-async fn producer() {
+async fn producer(ch) {

-for (let i = 0; i < 5; i++) {
+for (let i = 0; i < 3; i++) {

 await ch.send(i)